kamangir/bluer-sandbox/bluer_sandbox/docs/bps/mathematics-template.md

     }
 $$

-where $N$ is the number of beacons and 3 is the number of position parameters (x, y, z).
+where $N$ is the number of beacons and 3 is the number of position parameters $(x, y, z)$.

 ---

 ## 6. Robust Form (Optional)

-To reduce the effect of outliers (e.g., multipath), replace the quadratic cost with a **robust loss** such as Huber or Cauchy:
+To reduce the effect of outliers (for example, multipath), replace the quadratic cost with a robust loss such as Huber or Cauchy:

 $$
 J(\mathbf{p})